madprops/blog/rofi_dev.md

 ![](https://i.imgur.com/VyhgSA5.gif)

-It can also be customized per instance using css-like rules.
+It can also be customized per instance using css-like rules:

 `-theme-str "window {height: 200px;}"`